claydergc/lucid_vision_driver/README.md

    8.2 Set your "Fixed Frame" as "lucid_vision".

-   8.3 Set your "Reliability Policy" to "Best Efford".
+   8.3 Set your "Reliability Policy" to "Best Effort".
 (Best effort works in UDP, Reliable works in TCP/IP)

    8.4 Be sure that the visibility button is checked.